MDSilber/BugButton/README.md

 Example usage
 --------
-In this example (from the attached example project), tapping the bug button will bring up an email form that the user can fill out.
-It also attaches a screenshot of the current state of the app, as well as the device model and OS version for diagnostics.
+In this example (from the included example project), tapping the bug button will bring up an email form that the user can fill out.
+It also attaches a screenshot of the current state of the app, as well as the device model, OS version, and app version for diagnostics.

 AppDelegate.h:
 ```